p07r0457/CPPGM-StarterKit/README.md

 Now we describe the tokenization part.

 Start by drawing a DFA (deterministic finite automaton) for each token type.
-Recall that a DFA is a directed acyclic graph where the vertexes are states and the edges are code points (or sets of code points).
+Recall that a DFA is a directed graph where the vertexes are states and the edges are code points (or sets of code points).

 We will briefly mention each type: